-- Intent-to-Measure (ITM) Population The ITM population will consist of all subjects who are enrolled in the study in Stratum 1 & 2 and for whom an end of session tGFR has been calculated, and who have not had any major protocol deviations. - Modified Intent-to-Measure (mITM) Population The mITM population will consist of all subjects in the ITM population with no outlier PK parameters. - Safety Population The safety population will consist of all subjects who are enrolled in the study and have been dosed with MB-102. - Pharmacokinetic (PK) Population The pharmacokinetic population will consist of all subjects who are enrolled in the study and have any PK data.
+Intent-to-Measure (ITM) Population - The ITM population will consist of all subjects who are enrolled in the study in Stratum 1 & 2 and for whom an average session tGFR or an average snapshot tGFR has been calculated, and who have not had any major protocol deviations that would impact TGFR system performance.

+- Modified Intent-to-Measure (mITM) Population The mITM population will consist of all subjects in the ITM population with no outlier PK parameters. - Safety Population The safety population will consist of all subjects who are enrolled in the study and have been dosed with MB-102. - Pharmacokinetic (PK) Population The pharmacokinetic population will consist of all subjects who are enrolled in the study and have any PK data.